-For organisations looking to contribute to our smart cities, it's vitally important to remember who you're building these devices for, instead of simply focusing on the hardware.
+For organizations looking to contribute to our smart cities, it's vitally important to remember who you're building these devices for, instead of simply focusing on the hardware.

 Now, people-led smart city initiatives are becoming more and more prevalent, with a growing number of projects now directly involving those it will affect most - members of the public.

-Take the Better Reykjavik project in Iceland, for example - a web-based platform which enables citizens to discuss, develop and prioritise ideas to improve the city, whether it's new playgrounds, or something involving a roller coaster (sadly, I don't speak Icelandic).
+Take the Better Reykjavik project in Iceland, for example - a web-based platform that enables citizens to discuss, develop and prioritize ideas to improve the city, whether it's new playgrounds, or something involving a roller coaster (sadly, I don't speak Icelandic).

 Examples of people-led smart city initiatives are popping up everywhere, from Louisville, Kentucky, to Seoul, South Korea, and could see more cities develop solutions with its population, rather than for it.